Disability Discrimination Section 504 Grievance Procedure

 To file a complaint:

 - A complaint should be in writing, contain the name and address of the person filing it, and describe the discriminatory act and the remedy or relief being sought.

 - A complaint should be filed in the office of the Coordinator of Services for Students with Disabilities within 14 days after the person filing the complaint becomes aware of the alleged discriminatory act.
-The Coordinator of Services for Students with Disabilities will inform the Dean of Student Affairs of the complaint.
+The Coordinator of Services for Students with Disabilities will inform the Vice President for Student Life and Dean of Students of the complaint.

-- The Dean of Student Affairs will investigate the complaint.
+- The Vice President for Student Life and Dean of Students will investigate the complaint.
 The investigation will be informal but thorough, affording all interested persons and their representatives an opportunity to submit evidence relevant to the complaint.

-- The Dean of Student Affairs shall issue a written decision determining the validity of the complaint no later than 45 days after its filing.
+- The Vice President for Student Life and Dean of Students shall issue a written decision determining the validity of the complaint no later than 45 days after its filing.

-- Should the student choose to appeal the Dean of Student Affairs' decision, the appeal should be in writing and submitted to the Provost within 48 hours of the date of receipt of the letter from the Dean of Student Affairs.
-The appeal letter should demonstrate that
+- Should the student choose to appeal the Vice President for Student Life and Dean of Student' decision, the appeal should be in writing and submitted to the Provost within 48 hours of the date of receipt of the letter from the Vice President for Student Life and Dean of Students.
+The appeal letter should demonstrate that:

 Given such evidence exists and the appeal is considered the Provost will render a final decision.